fqjin/2048NN/README.md

 * Models tend to play better during the 'late game' (higher score boards).
 Possibly due to training data distribution.
 * Strong trained models prefer the move order (Left, Up, Down, Right).
+This fixed order is indeed slightly stronger than the initially proposed order.
-This makes sense in retrospect.
+It makes sense in retrospect.

 ### Monte Carlo playout process: